Nexirift/authentik/policies/README.md

     - Select the fields that we created earlier.
     - Select the validation (expression) policy.
 4. Edit `Avatars` in System > Settings:
-    - Add `attributes.avatar` is before all other fields.
+    - Make sure `attributes.avatar` is before all other fields.
     - Final example: `attributes.avatar,gravatar,initials`.

 ## Nexirift-Enforce-Case-Sensitive-Usernames